 There is a shared responsibility model for cloud security.
 Your cloud hosting provider is not on the hook for compliance or security – you are.
 Many security breaches are due to over-reliance on vendor security for recent breaches.
-Organizations should depend on their vendor for availability, but understand and execute their own security and compliance obligations.
+Organizations should depend on their vendor for availability,

 What are the Cloud Security challenges?

 Cloud has grown and evolved as a technology to encompass an array of core and associated products and services.
 Public, private, and hybrid are just the bare infrastructure essentials, as apps, DevOps tools, containers, microservices, and third-party SaaS platforms continue to proliferate.
 Cloud security is complex and can introduce uncertainty for IT professionals charged with securing expanding cloud footprints in their organizations.
 And with remote work becoming the rule rather than the exception, scalability has become yet another immediate cloud management challenge for organizations.